guillaume-chevalier/cs-game-rust/README.md

 To test the installation you can create an hello world executable with cargo and run it.

 ```
+mkdir test-install
+cd test-install
 cargo init --bin
 cargo run
 ```

-If there is no error message and you see `Hello, world!`, then you are all set !
+If there is no error and you can see `Hello, world!`, then you are all set and can delete the test project.

-### IDE
-Rust has the RLS (Rust Language Server) that allows IDE functionalities into almost every editors.
-You can download the corresponding Rust plugin for your favorite editor and install the Rust Language Server by executing the following lines.

 ```
-rustup update
-rustup component add rls-preview rust-analysis rust-src
+cd ..
+rm -rf test-install
 ```